jlleongarcia/jlleongarcia/content/blog/py-z-stock-yahoo.md

 What this tries to illustrate its just the general upwards trend.

+Specially, if you build a so called *dividend aristocrats* portfolio.

+These are companies with a track record of increasing dividends for many years, even during recessions like in 2008.

+To compare it with real estate, rental prices decreased about 20% (dividend) and rental 40% from its peak.

+The price of the companies was also reduced at those times, which caused anomaly *high* initial yield when buying those stocks

 <!-- {{< rawhtml >}}
 <iframe src="/static/blog_img/data-experiments/dgi_example.html"
 style="width: 100%; height: 450px;"></iframe>